The Persistence of Retracted Papers on Wikipedia: Empirical Setup

 \item{\textit{Reference Section Acknowledgment Only.}} In many cases, a paper’s retracted status is only acknowledged in the reference section, without modifying the article’s main text.
-Because these reference-level warnings are less visible to casual readers—who may not consult the references—this practice allows potentially invalidated claims to persist unchallenged in the main body of the article.
-As a result, critical misinformation can remain embedded in Wikipedia’s content.
+Because these reference-level warnings are less visible to casual readers—who may not consult the references—this practice leaves the main text without a visible retraction signal, which may increase the risk that readers interpret the cited claim as uncontested.
+As a result, potentially outdated sourcing can remain in the main text without a reader-facing warning in Wikipedia’s content.
 For example, automated tools like RetractionBot \cite{Headbomb2024Signpost} are designed to flag retracted papers on Wikipedia by adding annotations primarily to the reference section. \end{itemize}

-For our analysis, we consider citations to be \textit{corrected} if it was \textit{Complete Removal} or \textit{In-Text Retraction Acknowledgment}, as these approaches offer high visibility to readers.
+For our analysis, we consider citations to be \textit{corrected} if they fall under \textit{Complete Removal} or \textit{In-Text Retraction Acknowledgment}, as these approaches offer high visibility to readers.

 To identify these two types of corrections, we employed a two-step process.
 First, to find instances of \textit{Complete Removal}, we searched the revision history of each article for the titles and DOIs of the retracted papers.
+We normalized DOI strings (e.g., URL prefixes and case) and used case-insensitive matching in wikitext to identify first appearance and subsequent absence.
 Second, for all remaining cases where the citation was still present, we manually reviewed the most recent revision to identify instances of \textit{In-Text Retraction Acknowledgment}, assessing whether the retraction status was explicitly mentioned in the main text.